 Careful course planning, keeping your eye on the clock, and staying located are all keys to success in Score-O. Even experts may have trouble visiting every control in the given time limit.
 Pick a route that best uses your time: maybe that means maximizing points in a short distance, or maybe you want to explore a new area and visit some controls along the way; it’s up to you!
-All classes will use the same map with the same controls, but the max time limits will be Short, Medium, and Long.
-The Ultimate Orienteer classes will be on the Long time limit.
+All classes will use the same map with the same controls, but the max time limits will 60 or 90 minutes, depending on the category you choose (see below for options).

-PLEASE pre-register online if you consider going to this event so we can get a better map count.
+PLEASE pre-register online if you plan to go to this event so we can get a better map count.
 Since there is a mass start, we cannot reuse the maps.

 We’ll have lots of controls set out, with varying point values and a couple of different time limits available.
 Your job is to get as many as possible within the time limit for your class, maximizing your points.

-Below are the approximate time limits (check back later for final times) and Ultimate class assignments.
+Below are the time limits and Ultimate class assignments.

 How are courses measured?

 Courses are measured as the crow flies, in a direct line from control to control.
 Unless you have wings, you will travel farther than this distance!
 Courses are measured in kilometers, so a good rule of thumb is to simply round up to miles to estimate how far you will go.
 So in a 5 kilometer race, you’ll likely travel up to 5 miles.

 The controls will have varying point values to add to the strategy for maximizing your total points.
 The control code indicates the point value of a control.
 For example, controls 131-139 are worth 30 points, controls 141-149 are worth 40 points, etc. Controls 101-102 are worth 100 points.

 There are two time limits, 60 minutes and 90 minutes.
 Maps will be handed out right before the mass start and the route planning is part of the run time.